 The thermal building, together with the nearby amphitheatre discovered in the 1960s, occupied an area on the outskirts of the Roman town Aquae Statiellae, external to the inhabited centre but easy to reach via the Via Aemilia Scauri.

-PLEASE BE INFORMED THAT THE ARCHAEOLOGICAL SITE WILL REMAIN CLOSED UNTIL MARCH 2024
+PLEASE BE INFORMED THAT THE ARCHAEOLOGICAL SITE IS TEMPORARILY CLOSED.

 OPEN AIR SITES